manyaa-fr/Ecommerce-Follow-Along/README.md

 - Set up a centralized **Redux store** using `react-redux`.
 - Store and manage **user email** as global state.
 - Prepare to access and update this state across components.

+--

+# 📌 Milestone 32 - Global State with Redux

+## ✅ What's Covered
+In this milestone, we integrated **Redux** to manage the global state of the application by storing the **user's email** after login and accessing it throughout the app.

+## 📚 Learning Goals
+- Use Redux for global state management.
+- Store user email in Redux after login.
+- Access stored email across all pages using `useSelector`.